 THE AMERICAN IDOL

-This powerful image of a large bull bison was captured this week in Yellowstone National Park, Wyoming.
+This powerful image of a large bull bison was captured near Old Faithful in Yellowstone National Park, Wyoming.
 It is as good as I can do and probably my most impactful animal portrait for some time.
 The bison is an emblematic North American animal that roamed the continent millions of years before man.
 When fully grown, it is a massive beast that deserves our respect and recognition.

 To work with ground level radio controlled cameras and a prime wide angle is very much my signature style, but it is easier with elephants in Amboseli, than bison in Yellowstone.
-This is partly because this oldest of American National Parks is heavily regulated by young and overly keen wardens and partly because the snow is very deep in places.
-This is not an easy location – 95% of Yellowstone is out of bounds in February.
+This is not an easy location – our guide suggested that 95% of Yellowstone is out of bounds in winter.
 It is the most geothermally active park in the world, throw avalanches, wolves and bears into the mix and we have a primordial soup of creation.

-I failed about 15 times with my camera positioning and I tweaked my lens/camera combination constantly.
+I failed about 10 times with my camera positioning and I tweaked my lens/camera combination constantly.
 It was most frustrating and I was generally grumpy.
-But yesterday afternoon about 2 pm, it all came together.
+But on the third day at about 2 pm, it all came together.
 The trees and the sky are most helpful additives – but what a face and what a back structure.
-I haven’t seen this sort of image before of a big bison.
+I haven’t seen this sort of image of a big bison before.

 - Large: 56" x 55"